bgarcial/ha-K8s-to-on-premises-env/README.md

          It replicates data across 3 AZs in a region and then let us recover from zones failures.
 However, bear in mind this option is just for Premium SSD and
          Standard SSDs disks.
 We cannot use Azure Backup or Site Recovery here.

-- Virtual Machines Scale sets, they are mandatory when working with Availability Zones.
+- **Virtual Machines Scale sets**, they are mandatory when working with Availability Zones.
 These VMs are created across different fault domains into an Availability zone, providing redundant power, cooling, and networking

+- **Azure App Gateway** if we want to get waf capabilities (depending of the app we use), tls termination from there.
+    - We can also make routing based on the HTTP request, For example if we want to load the images from a specific place, So if `/images` is in the incoming URL we can route the traffic to a specific pool of backends of VMs or nodes optimized for dealing with images.
+    - We got plenty of features with an azure app gateway, but we can also use just an Standard Load Balancer layer 4 to distribute load across virtual machines scale sets.
+All depends of what we need.

-- Standard SKU Load Balancer to distribute request across Virtual Machines Scale sets
+- **Standard SKU Load Balancer** to distribute request across Virtual Machines Scale sets, it will be included in the azure app gateway if used

-- Autoscaling: The cluster will be created with at least 2 nodepools and when possible, the applications will be deployed on user nodepools and not on the system nodepool.
+- **Autoscaling**: The cluster will be created with at least 2 nodepools and when possible, the applications will be deployed on user nodepools and not on the system nodepool.
     - Horizontal Pod Autoscaling for increasing/decreasing the number of replicas.
         - We can use here metrics like cpu or memory and define an `HorizontalPodAutoscaler` resource.
 But we can also create custom metrics and using